-The assets described below represent funds frozen under U.S. sanctions programs that block all property and interests in property in the United States or in the possession or control of a U.S. person (or in the case of Cuba, a person subject to U.S. jurisdiction) of designated or blocked parties.
+The assets described below represent funds frozen under U.S. sanctions programs that block all property and interests in property in the United States or in the possession or control of a U.S. person of blocked parties.
 The term "interest" is broadly defined in OFAC's sanctions regulations in Chapter V of Title 31 of the Code of Federal Regulations.
 An interest in property may be direct or indirect and includes property interests short of full ownership.
 In many instances, the interest may be partial or contingent.

-Because the blocked assets discussed in this report include assets not actually owned by designated or blocked parties, they are described throughout as assets "relating to" a designated party.
+Because the blocked assets discussed in this report include assets not actually owned by designated or blocked parties, they are described throughout as assets

+"relating to" a designated party.
 Many of the assets may be owned or subject to claims by third parties.

-OFAC regulations generally prohibit any form of judicial disposition of blocked property, unless authorized by OFAC.
+OFAC regulations generally prohibit any form of judicial disposition of blocked property, unless specifically authorized by OFAC.
 However, the Terrorism Risk Insurance Act of 2002 (the TRIA) includes a provision making certain blocked assets of terrorist parties available to satisfy certain judgments against terrorist parties.
 A similar law, 22 U.S.C. § 8772, made most of the assets reported in the 2015 Terrorist Assets Report (TAR) as blocked in relation to the Government of Iran available for certain terrorism victims.

 Some, but not all, of OFAC's sanctions prohibitions relating to terrorism entail the blocking, i.e., freezing, of assets.
-The implementation of sanctions programs targeting international terrorist organizations has resulted in the blocking in the United States of approximately \$44 million in which there exists an interest of an international terrorist organization or other related designated party.1
+The implementation of sanctions programs targeting international terrorist organizations has resulted in the blocking in the United States of approximately \$63 million in which there exists an interest of an international terrorist organization or other related designated party.1

-Approximately \$199 million in assets relating to the three designated state sponsors of terrorism in 2017 have been identified by OFAC as blocked pursuant to economic sanctions imposed by the United States.
+Approximately \$140.76 million in assets relating to the three designated state sponsors of terrorism (Iran, Syria, North Korea) in 2020 have been identified by OFAC as blocked pursuant to economic sanctions imposed by the United States.
 See Exhibit A and Table 1, below.